How to Install PostgreSQL 17 on Windows 11: A Complete Guide for 2024

 );

-After writing the SQL query, click on the Execute button (the lightning bolt icon) to run the query.
+After writing the SQL query, click the Execute button (the lightning bolt icon) to run the query.

 2. Insert Data into the Table: